Donating Food Through a Share Pantry

 - Any signs of tampering

 Share pantries may need to be checked more often during hot and cold weather.
-When above 90°F, foods can quickly spoil.
-Some foods in your share pantry may be in packages that aren’t designed to be frozen (i.e., canned goods), and can become damaged.
+When the temperature is above 90°F, foods can quickly spoil.
+Some foods in your share pantry may be in packages that aren’t designed to be frozen (i.e., canned goods) and can become damaged.
 That damage could expose the food inside to contamination.

 We recommend having a sign on the share pantry detailing the type(s) of foods people should donate.
-We also recommend the host of the pantry put their contact information somewhere on the share pantry in case anyone would like to contact them with questions.
+We also recommend that the pantry host include their contact information somewhere in the shared pantry in case anyone has questions.

-It is important that share pantry hosts and donors operate with good judgment and diligence to make sure the available food is safe and wholesome.
+It is important that shared pantry hosts and donors operate with good judgment and diligence to ensure the available food is safe and wholesome.

-The Federal Bill Emerson Good Samaritan Food Donation Act and Sections 3.2-5144 and 35.1-14.2 of the Code of Virginia specify criminal and civil exemptions from liability for food donors and organizations which distribute donated foods.
-However, individuals providing direct donations through share pantries are not specified as being protected by these laws.
+The Federal Bill Emerson Good Samaritan Food Donation Act and Sections 3.2-5144 and 35.1-14.2 of the Code of Virginia specify criminal and civil exemptions from liability for food donors and organizations that distribute donated food.
+However, individuals providing direct donations through share pantries are not protected by these laws.
 Further questions about liability related to hosting a share pantry should be referred to a legal professional.

 We would like to thank the Washington State Department of Health for permission to adapt their resource for this publication.